nivdon/spring-petclinic/Labs/lab 0-Preparation.md

 ```
 <b>Leave the application running and Open the new terminal window for the next step.</b>

-5. Once the application starts running, you can preview it by accessing it over your workstations’ public IP.
+5. Once the application starts running, you can preview it by accessing it over your workstations’ public IP.</p>
     Get your public IP by running the following command.
  ```
  curl http://169.254.169.254/latest/meta-data/public-ipv4
  ```